NuVotifier/NuVotifier/README.markdown

 ## Writing Vote Listeners

 Votifier has a simple and easy to use (if you know Java) vote listener system.
 In the future, Votifier will come with pre-made listeners - we just need to know what you want them to do.
-In order to write a custom vote listener, make a Java class that implements the 'com.vexsoftware.votifier.model.VoteListener' and add it to the list returned by 'com.vexsoftware.votifier.Votifier.getListeners()' when Votifier is initialized.
+In order to write a custom vote listener, make a Java class that implements the `com.vexsoftware.votifier.model.VoteListener` and add it to the list returned by `com.vexsoftware.votifier.Votifier.getListeners()` when Votifier is initialized.

 *If you want to request a vote listener, send an email to votifier@vexsoftware.net and we may code it and package it along with Votifier.*